 To activate the feature, momentarily depress the TAPE AMS button.

-Then, press either REW (for the beginning of the current selection) or FF (to advance to the next selection).
+Then, press either REW (for the beginning of the current selection) of beginning of the current selection) or FF (to advance to the next selection).
 The tape deck stops and returns to play mode when the AMS circuit senses a blank section on the tape.